WeChat: 13679287344

 Time: 2026-01-28 Source: Author:

-Under the revised EU CBAM rules, importers of bolts and similar steel fasteners into the EU must accurately calculate the embedded CO₂ emissions in their products and purchase CBAM certificates corresponding to the current carbon price under the EU Emissions Trading System (ETS).
-As of early 2026, the ETS carbon price ranges from €60 to €80 ($63 to $84) per metric ton, a cost that will directly impact the pricing of steel bolts and fasteners in the EU market.
+Under the updated EU CBAM rules, importers of bolts and steel fasteners into the EU must accurately calculate the embedded CO₂ emissions in their products and purchase CBAM certificates tied to the EU Emissions Trading System (ETS) carbon price.
+As of early 2026, the ETS carbon price fluctuates between €60 and €80 ($63 to $84) per metric ton, a cost that directly impacts the pricing of steel bolts in the EU market and the profitability of bolt manufacturers exporting to the region.

-The European Commission emphasized that the EU CBAM expansion targets products with an average 79% steel content—including most industrial bolts and steel fasteners—to ensure fair competition between EU-based producers and carbon-intensive imports.
-Forbolt manufacturers and exporters worldwide, EU CBAM compliance demands establishing robust carbon accounting systems to track embedded emissions throughout the production chain of steel fasteners.
+The European Commission emphasized that the expansion is designed to ensure fair competition between EU-based bolt manufacturers and carbon-intensive imports.
+For global bolt exporters, this means establishing robust carbon accounting systems to track emissions throughout the production chain of steel fasteners—a requirement that will shape supply chain decisions and operational strategies in the coming years.

 Next: Back to List